Nissan Juke Review 2023

 Standard equipment is also impressive, provided you avoid the entry-level Nissan Juke Visia.
 Acenta models and above get an eight-inch infotainment system with Apple CarPlay and Android Auto, which is positioned high on the dash and is easy to use without relying too heavily on touchscreen operation (the graphics do look a bit dated, though).

 With prices starting at less than £20,000, we reckon the Nissan Juke represents impressive value for money.
-Even the highest-spec models won't break the bank.
+Even the highest-spec models won't break the bank, with top-of-the-range Nissan Juke Hybrids only just nudging £30,000.
 Having said that, we're struggling to find an area in which the Juke really excels.
 It's a very competent all-rounder, but is that enough in a class that also includes the Volkswagen T-Cross, Toyota Yaris Cross and Ford Puma?
 We're not so sure.